-An experienced licensee or couple at The Fox Inn would be ideal to be able to potentially modernise and strengthen trade while maintaining the pub’s traditional village character.
+An experienced licensee or couple at The Fox Inn would be ideal to be able to modernise and strengthen trade while maintaining the pub’s traditional offer.
 By maximising multi-stream trading, the pub could attract daytime visitors with coffee, brunch, or light lunches, maintain a hearty and seasonal menu for lunchtime and evening diners, and expand evening and weekend trade through quizzes, live music, themed nights, and private events.
 Enhancing its role as a community hub, the licensee could host local events, partner with nearby suppliers for locally sourced food and drinks and engage the community through social media and newsletters.
 Excellent standards for comfort and flexibility, promoting the guest rooms, and maintaining a friendly, welcoming service have been very successful ways of working in the site currently and anyone new to the pub would do well to continue this experience.
 Strategic marketing, including promoting seasonal menus, Sunday roasts, and collaborating with local tourism initiatives, could attract visitors from surrounding areas.
 Overall, new licensees could build on The Fox Inn’s existing strengths to create a versatile, community-focused pub that trades successfully across all dayparts while preserving its warm, traditional charm.

 The Fox Inn, is a traditional country pub and restaurant situated in the village of Wilbarston, Northamptonshire, and being right in the centre of this small rural community, it sits on the historic route of the old A427.
 It occupies an attractive Grade II listed, ironstone building dating back mainly to the 18th century on Church Street and is conveniently located close to Wilbarston Post Office & Store and the village’s primary school.
 Wilbarston is a small rural village and civil parish in North Northamptonshire, about 5 miles east of Market Harborough in Leicestershire and nestled in the scenic Welland Valley.
 The village lies near the county border and benefits from proximity to larger towns such as Market Harborough, Corby and Kettering while retaining a quiet country character.
 The nearest mainline railway station is at Market Harborough, providing frequent services to London, Nottingham, and other destinations for commuters and visitors to the beautiful, picturesque area.
 Wilbarston had a population of roughly 746 people in 2021, reflecting only a slight decrease from earlier counts and typical of a small English village.
 The community is largely middle-aged, with a mix of families, working adults, and older residents, and is characterised by stable, long-term households and a relaxed, rural pace of life.
 With its picturesque surroundings, and strong sense of neighbourliness, the village fosters a close-knit community where local institutions like The Fox Inn play a central role.
 The pub itself acts as a hub for socialising, dining, and events, helping to maintain Wilbarston vibrant village spirit and communal warmth.